Ahsans-code/Application-task/README.md

-Of course.
-Here is a comprehensive `README.md` file for your project.
-It explains the project's purpose, the technologies used, the folder structure, and provides clear instructions on how to set it up and run it locally.

----

 # Appicoders - Web & Mobile Development Company Landing Page

 This project is a fully responsive, single-page landing page for a fictional web and mobile development agency named "Appicoders".
 It is built using a modern tech stack featuring React, Vite, and Tailwind CSS, resulting in a fast, efficient, and visually appealing user experience.